elfsternberg/lru-weighted-cache/README.md

 weight, where "weight" is defined by the client code.
 The cache supports 'get', 'insert', and 'remove' operations, all of which are approximately O(ln(n)).
 We use HashMap under the covers.
-The difference between this implentation and reference implementation is that the *values* must implement the `Weigted` trait, which has one function, `weight()`.
+The difference between this implementation and reference implementation is that the *values* must implement the `Weighted` trait, which has one function, `weight()`.
 The container takes two size arguments, one the largest legal size of an individual item, the other the number of maximally sized objects the cache can hold.